bhklab/handbook/docs/General/Summary_Of_Work/index.md

 3. Click on it to continue editing and make sure to hit the Publish button in the bottom right.

 ## Turning off Notifications
-If you want to turn off emailnotifications from Confluence:
+If you want to turn off email notifications from Confluence:

 1. Click on your profile photo in the top right and select Settings.